Matthew-Lakatos/grokking-metastable/README.md

 Reproducibility Guarantee
 All random seeds are fixed (torch.manual_seed, np.random.seed).

-The evaluation uses the full domain (no sampling noise).
+Evaluation uses the full domain (no sampling noise).

 The code is deterministic.